gchq/stroom-docs/install-guide/configuration/configuring-stroom-proxy.md

       - forwardUrl: "https://nginx/stroom/datafeed"
 ```

-If the proxy is configured to store then it is the location of the proxy repository may need to be configured if it needs to be in a different localtion to the proxy home directory, e.g. on another mount point.
+If the proxy is configured to store then it is the location of the proxy repository may need to be configured if it needs to be in a different location to the proxy home directory, e.g. on another mount point.

+## Deploying without Docker

+Apart from the structure of the `config.yml` file, the configuration in a non-docker environment is the same as for [stroom](./configuring-stroom-proxy.md#deploying-without-docker)

 ## As part of a docker stack

+The way stroom-proxy is configured is essentially the same as for [stroom](./configuring-stroom-proxy.md#as-part-of-a-docker-stack) with the only real difference being the structure of the `config.yml` file as note [above](#) .
 As with stroom the docker image comes with a baked in fallback `config.yml` file that will be used in the absence of a provided one.
-Also as with stroom, the file supports environment variable substitution so can make use of environment variables set in the stack env file and passed down via the docker-compose yaml files.
+Also as with stroom, the `config.yml` file supports environment variable substitution so can make use of environment variables set in the stack env file and passed down via the docker-compose YAML files.